strantr/vuety/README.md

     }
     @Provide @Prop public prop : string;
-    @Provide("alias") @Data public data : string; // Provide a field with a different alias }
+    @Provide("alias") @Data public data : string; // Provide a field with a different alias

+    // Inject a field, or allow to be specified via a Prop and then re-provide that value
+    @Provide @Inject @Prop public thing : {};
+}
 ````